wikimedia-gadgets/twinkle-starter/README.md

 <details>
     <summary>Click to expand</summary>
-[Prettier](https://prettier.io) is opinionated, it is OK to want to break free from it.
+<a href="https://prettier.io">Prettier</a> is quite opinionated, it is OK to want to break free from it.

 Run the command:
 ```bash